Irrational-Encoding-Wizardry/guide.encode.moe/encoding/masking-limiting-etc.md

 which can manipulate one to three different clips according to a math function.
 Most, if not all,
-can be done (though possibly slower) using std.Expr, which I will cover at the end of this sub-section.
+can be done (though possibly slower) using std.Expr, which will be covered at the end of this sub-section.